Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Expect a 40-minute train ride to San Candido.
 It’s easy to get your bike on the train, as the region’s transportation infrastructures encourage an environmentally friendly and healthy lifestyle.
 Before boarding your train, validate both the Alto-Adige Guess Pass (handed by the hotel on check-in) and the bike ticket handed out by your host.
 Write your name and date of your stay on the Pass.
 Keep it as it will be valid for a week and can be used again for free of charge train rides and entry in several museums.
 There are dedicated machines with a blue button on the walls of the station.
 Your stop is also the end of the line.
 Your bike route today enters the picturesque small city of San Candido, where you can park your bike and explore, and maybe buy some lunch for a picnic.
 The ride is mostly downhill and well paved for the first miles, then slightly rolling after Monguelfo, where stretches on unpaved paths in the forest along river Rienza alternate to short paved stretched on country roads.
-The long option is quiet, flat and paved along country roads and through picturesque villages.
+In Monguelfo a longer option starts and takes you steadily uphill into the quiet Casies valley.
+Part of the route is on well beaten unpaved terrain.
+The valley is absolutely charming and quiet.

 In the event you get tired and prefer to shorten your bike ride, you can board a train back to Brunico.
 You only need to validate your bike ticket again (which is valid all day).
 The Alto-Adige Guess Pass is valid for several more days.